About TCU Energy Institute:

 The program is built around an integrated educational approach, which provides opportunities to take energy-related workshops, seminars and classes all colleges on campus along with the Institute for Environmental Studies and Center for GIS and Remote Sensing.
 Workshops and classes are taught by experienced faculty and industry professionals.

-Besides offering certificate programs in Professional Land Management and Geo Spatial Mapping, students in geology, engineering, environmental science and business may elect to pursue a minor in Energy Technology and Management.
+Students in geology, engineering, environmental science and business may elect to pursue a minor in Energy Technology and Management.
 In addition, we are developing industry-sponsored internships so that participants gain on-the-job experience in their chosen areas of interest.

 The rapid and unexpected discovery of domestic oil & gas from shales led to unique opportunities within the energy industry.
 In June 2007, as a proactive response to these opportunities, TCU created the Energy Institute.